-a) Iberia Belt West Property (formerly called the Paymogo Project)
+a) Iberia Belt West Property

 - The Iberia Belt West Project ("IBW Project") consists of one exploration permit in southwestern Spain.
 The IBW Project encompasses three polymetallic deposits.
 From east to west: La Infanta, El Cura, and La Romanera. - On September 1, 2020, Emerita was officially notified through a resolution that it was the winning bidder of the IBW Project mining rights in Huelva.
 The Tender resolution has been issued by the Provincial Secretary of the Regional Ministry of Industry in Huelva.
 The resolution declares that Emerita Espana is the winning bidder of the tender.
 Emerita Espana is registered on the Junta de Andalusia official website as the owner of the mining rights to the IBW Project.
 On July 12, 2021, the Company received the final granted resolution.
 The initial rights were for a period of 26 months expiring September 12, 2023, and Emerita has the right to apply to have this period extended for a further 36 months.
 Emerita submitted a renewal extension on July 7, 2023 that is pending and expects to receive approval of the extension in the coming months, as the Company has met or exceeded all the requirements for a permit extension. - On September 8, 2023, the Company submitted a separate application for an Exploitation License that, when granted, has a 30-year term and can be extended for two subsequent 30-year periods.
-During the time that the application is being reviewed, the Company's rights under its current exploration permit are extended.
+The Company has submitted all the required supporting documentation to support the application.
+During the time that the application is being reviewed, the Company's rights under its current exploration permit are extended. - On March 9, 2023, the Company was granted an additional exploration permit for certain claims located to the south of the La Infanta deposit.
+This exploration permit allows the Company to begin exploration work immediately and does not require further environmental or municipal approvals for work to proceed.
+The Infanta Sur exploration permit can be renewed for subsequent additional periods.